lizmat/raku-all-modules/jonathanstowe/Log-Syslog-Native/README.md

 Currently there is no dedicated test to determine whether your platform is supported, the unit tests will simply fail horribly.

-Assuming you have a working perl6 installation you should be able to install this with *panda* :
+Assuming you have a working Rakudo Perl6 installation you should be able to install this with *zef* :

     # From the source directory

-    panda install .
+    zef install .

     # Remove installation

-    panda install Log::Syslog::Native
+    zef install Log::Syslog::Native

 Other install mechanisms may be become available in the future.